DETAILED ACTION

 See filing receipt dated 6/14/2024.

-Claims 1, 3, and 5-16 only appear to be able to claim the benefit of the instant filing date (5/30/2024).
-None of the prior applications disclose a method for treating a disease or condition in an animal or human in need thereof comprising identifying that a subject has a disease or condition caused by oxidative stress and providing an effective amount of an N-acetylcysteine amide (NACA).
+Claims 1, 3, 5, 6, and 9-16 only appear to be able to claim the benefit of the instant filing date (5/30/2024).
+The priority applications provide support for the production of NACA having the claimed impurities and being produced by the product-by-process limitations of claims 17, 26, and 29.
+However, none of the prior applications disclose a method for treating a disease or condition in an animal or human in need thereof comprising identifying that a subject has a disease or condition caused by oxidative stress and providing an effective amount of an N-acetylcysteine amide (NACA).
+The priority applications appear to be totally silent regarding any methods of treatment.

 Claim Interpretation